Herstory

 COLOR’s herstory began with a grassroots group of Latinas searching for strategies to overcome increasing rates of HIV/AIDS and other issues impacting the Latino community in the areas of education, health care, civil rights, economic justice, and immigration.
-In 1998, COLOR became a nonprofit and has been serving the Latinx communities of Colorado ever since.
+In 1998, COLOR became a nonprofit and has been serving the Latine communities of Colorado ever since.

 How We Started